facebook

 Size

-It's essential to consider the size of the chair and whether it fits the living room space properly.
+It's essential to consider the chair's size and whether it fits the living room space properly.
 You'll also want to think about how the chair will be used (e.g., regularly or sparingly) and the height/size of the people who are likely to use it.

-For example, if your living room is on the smaller side, a low-backed chair or one that sits on tall legs will help to create an illusion of a larger space.
-Or, if you have ample square footage and a large family, opt for a larger piece of furniture that you can really sink into.
+For example, if your living room is small, a low-backed chair or one with tall legs will help create the illusion of a larger space.
+If you have ample square footage and a large family, opt for a larger piece of furniture that you can really sink into.

 The height of the people using the chairs usually impacts seat depth.
 Here are some basic seat depth recommendations: